 Junior High students who are successful in our courses are self-motivated, organized, and enjoy working independently.
 Parents (or Guardians) are the key to the success of this type of learning.
 We depend on them to help our Junior High students stay on task and keep up with their schedules.
 As most Junior High students are under 16 years old, we strongly encourage supervision of the program.
 The GHLA staff work closely with the student and parents in offering online, over the phone and face-to-face tutoring and support.

 Junior High students living outside of Golden Hills School Division will need to register before September 30th each school year.
 Junior High students from within Golden Hills School Division may register at any time within the school year if given a referral from their current school.
-Please bring their most recent report card when registering.
+Please bring their birth certificate and most recent report card when registering.

 Students can, and are encouraged to, contact their teachers for help with their courses on school days (see school calendar add link here) between 8:30 a.m. and 4:00 p.m.
 G.H.V.S. phone numbers are listed in the contact information.
 They can also email teachers at any time.
 Students can make arrangements with teachers to visit G.H.V.S. for tutorials as needed.